HoaxParagon/primality_experiments/README.md

 checks the number only on primes up to the number
 also skips checking even numbers using steps in a for loop

+### Memoized with lru_cache
+checked with 1,000,000
+memoized (cached results) with lru_cache decorator
+time 34.63 seconds
+I'm surprised it's not faster.

 ### TODO:
 - [ ] implement graphing for these tests